near/docs/docs/tokens/token-custody.md

 [Trust Wallet](https://trustwallet.com/) is a very popular, non-custodial, wallet available on iOS and Android.

-*Note that, as of October 2020, Trustwallet does not have plans to enable staking/delegation from the wallet.*
+*Note that, as of October 2020, Trust Wallet does not have plans to enable staking/delegation from the wallet.
+Moreover, tokens claimed via the NEAR Foundation's claim process should not be directed to Trust Wallet, as the respective tokens might not be transferrable anymore.
+To transfer tokens you will have to recover the Trust Wallet account in NEAR Wallet by using the Trust Wallet recovery seed.*

-  ***Setup Trust wallet and generate public key***
+  ***Setup Trust Wallet and generate public key***

 1. Install Trust Wallet on your phone from App Store or Play Store
 2. Create a new wallet (or use existing if you already have one setup)